bennguyenn24/La-Reserve/README.md

 # La Reserve - Resort Hotel Reservation App

-La Reserve is an online booking application that allows users to browse through various luxury hotels and book trips with these hotels around the world.
+La Reserve is an online simulated application that allows users to browse through various luxury hotels and book trips with these hotels around the world.

 ## Features